-10. Furniture Layout
+9. Furniture Layout

 - a.
-Ensure that all rooms can be reasonably furnished for the use intended. - b.
+Provide complete furnished plans at each review phase that show all rooms can be reasonably furnished for the use intended.
+A furnishings schedule listing intended and required furnishings including furnishing dimensions shall be include within the plans. - b.
 Window and wall relationships, and room size and proportion shall be appropriate for furniture layout and circulation. - c.
-The dining area shall be of sufficient size to accommodate two chairs per bedroom plus an additional two chairs with an appropriately sized table in family units that are three-bedroom units or larger.
+The dining area shall be of sufficient size to accommodate two (2) chairs per bedroom plus an additional two (2) chairs with an appropriately sized table in family units that provide three (3) or more bedrooms.
+In three- (3) and four (4)-bedroom units, table seating may accommodate six (6) persons, however, the dining area must sufficiently be able to accommodate with the ability to accommodate an additional two (2) guests through the use of a table leaf or a borrowed table.
+Furnished plans shall show this capability with dashed line showing additional table seating. - d.

-d.
 Provide furnishings for Homeless and Special Needs units, including at a minimum a bed, dresser, dining table with chairs, a lamp, and window coverings.
 Please note that No Place Like Home Assisted units shall also include a couch and a coffee table along with the minimum furnishings for Homeless and Special Needs units.
 If a project combines No Place Like Home funds and other LACDA funds, the No Place Like Home furnishing requirements shall be required.
-A Furnishings table should be provided within the plans indicating matching furnished plans for these units.
-Furnished unit plans shall include actual sizing of furnishings to be provided.

-11. Finish Materials
+10. Finish Materials

 - a.
-Consider using materials that facilitate the performance of routine maintenance tasks by the residents. - b.
-Provide low-maintenance, high-durability materials. - c.
-Mill finish shall not be used for any exterior exposed aluminum products.
+Provide low-maintenance, high-durability materials. - b.
+Mill finish shall not be used for any exposed aluminum products.

-12. Heating and Air Conditioning
+11. Heating and Air Conditioning

 - a.
-Central heating and cooling systems are encouraged.
+Central heating and cooling systems are required in all new construction projects and are strongly encouraged in all rehabs.
 Wall heaters shall not be used in new construction. - b.
 Provide air conditioning throughout the building, in residential units, common areas, and offices. - c.
 If the project includes ceiling fans in bedrooms or studio units, ENERGY STAR rated fans shall be used.

-13. Water Heater
+12. Water Heater

-a.
-For units with individual water heaters, minimum capacities are to be 30 gallons for one- and two-bedroom units and 40 gallons for three-bedroom units or larger.

-14. Communication Wiring

 - a.
+For units with individual water heaters, minimum capacities are to be 30 gallons for one- and two-bedroom units and 40 gallons for three-bedroom units or larger. - b.
+Locate water heater in a place where potential damage is controlled / minimized in case of a leak or rupture.

+13. Communication Wiring

+- a.
 Provide a telephone jack in all bedrooms and in one (1) common area. - b.
 Provide infrastructure for broadband internet access to at least (1) location per unit or demonstrate that a broadband internet signal is provided to all areas in each unit.
-Broadband infrastructure is defined as cables, fiber optics, wiring, or other permanent (integral to the structure) infrastructure including wireless infrastructure as long as the installation results in broadband infrastructure in each dwelling unit meeting the Federal Communications Commission's (FCC's) definition in effect at the time the pre-construction estimates are generated.
+Broadband infrastructure is defined as cables, fiber optics, wiring, or other permanent (integral to the structure) infrastructure - including wireless infrastructure - as long as the installation results in broadband infrastructure in each dwelling unit meeting the Federal Communications Commission's (FCC's) definition in effect at the time the pre-construction estimates are generated.

-15. Cable Television
+14. Cable Television

 - a.
-Provide at least one (1) jack in the living room for units with two (2) bedrooms or less - b.
+Provide at least one (1) jack in the living room for units with two (2) bedrooms or less. - b.
 Provide a minimum of one (1) jack in at least one (1) bedroom plus one (1) jack in the living room for units of three (3) bedrooms or more. - c.
 Provide Cable Television Service (CATV) for all developments with basic free service.
 If free basic service is not provided, a basic television connection must be provided.